ENG2102 Engineering Problem Solving and Analysis

 This is the second of four courses that use a problem based learning approach' to extend the students knowledge of the complex world of engineering.
 In course ENG1101 Engineering Problem Solving 1, the student was introduced to the concept of systems analysis and used a EWB chosen problem to acquire relevant knowledge and skills.
 This course now enhances the student’s skills in team-work, communications, systems analysis and engineering problem solving.
 The four courses seek to continuously develop distinct engineering skills that surround and incorporate a range of different content material.
 Student learning is to be driven by the need to solve various engineering problems employing design concepts.
 The student learning experience will be different in this course to other more traditionally taught courses in the program.
 The principles of problem-based learning (PBL) acknowledge prior knowledge and encourage self-directed learning.
 Today's engineers must actively pursue life-long learning which requires this latter attribute.
 Thus students will `learn how to learn' so that they are better able to apply problem-solving to new situations in the workplace and in the community throughout their professional career.
 This course is intended to develop the student's skills in problem solving within an engineering design context.
 Real world problems are analysed in a systematic way.
 It is intended that this course will develop a student's ability for independent learning.
 The student will undertake a sequence of problem solving tasks, working as part of a team.
 The student will also need to develop an understanding of statistical concepts and the application of analytical tools as prescribed in this course.

 This course will increase a student's ability to work as part of an engineering team.
 It presents a range of engineering theory and applications through engineering design concepts that are learnt within the context of solving a real world problem.
 This course focuses primarily on the use of statistical analysis to analyse data, propose solutions, solve problems and to evaluate possible solutions.
-In addition the student is required to further develop their computer skills (especially Excel) to illustrate and present the results of their work.
+In addition the student is required to further develop their computer skills (especially Excel) to analyse statistics, illustrate and present the results of their work.

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to: